Marketing Doesn’t Have to Be Hard: Repurposing Content Is Key to Creative Marketing

 Are you a visual person who can't stand the thought of reading at all?

 Depending on a variety of factors, people have a wide range of preferences for consuming content; there is no right or wrong way.
 Some people enjoy reading detailed ebooks and whitepapers, while others prefer easy-to-digest lists and infographics.
 By putting out a piece of content in only one form, you could miss out on reaching important customers and prospects who have alternate content preferences.

 Repurposing content from a press release

-To show you how to make the most of a piece of content, I chose an ECI press release about our company being named a "Great Place to Work."
+To show you how to make the most of a piece of content, I chose a recent ECI press release about our company being named a "Great Place to Work."
 I figured it would be something similar to a release that you might write on winning an award, hosting an event, or announcing a promotion.
 (See my article, Promote Your Business Without Blowing Your Budget, for a list of press-worthy topics.)

 Quotes: A quote from ECI's president, Ron Books could make a great inspirational social media post with a little shortening and tweaking (with permission).
 Here is what we might wind up with: